aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/how-to/custom-structured-configuration.md

     peer_type: my_precious

 my_special_dci_ethernet_interfaces:
-  Ethernet4000:
+  - name: Ethernet4000
     ip_address: 10.3.2.1/21
 ```

-In this example  `Ethernet4000` will be added to the `ethernet_interfaces` dictionary in the Structured Configuration and the ip_address will be `10.3.2.1/21` since ip_adddress was overridden on the later `custom_structured_configuration_prefix`
+In this example `Ethernet4000` will be added to the `ethernet_interfaces` list in the Structured Configuration and the ip_address will be `10.3.2.1/21` since ip_adddress was overridden on the later `custom_structured_configuration_prefix`

 #### Example with `append` list_merge strategy